homebridge/homebridge-config-ui-x/README.md

 The default username is `admin` and the default password is `admin`.

 *Docker users should set the environment variable `HOMEBRIDGE_CONFIG_UI=1` to enable the UI.
 No further manual installation or configuration is required.
-[See options](https://github.com/oznu/docker-homebridge#homebridge-ui-options).*
+[See wiki for details](https://github.com/oznu/homebridge-config-ui-x/wiki/Enabling-UI-with-Docker).*

 # Configuration